NixOS/nix.dev/CONTRIBUTING.md

 - Don't try to be funny.

-  Humor is highly culturally sensitive.
+  Humour is highly culturally sensitive.
   At best, jokes may obfuscate the relevant instructions.
   At worst, jokes may offend readers and invalidate our effort to help them learn.